 Busy Times in Cuernavaca: All weekends are busy in Cuernavaca, and if you want to stay at one of the hotels, it’s best to book ahead of time.
 Cuernavaca gets especially busy during Holiday weekends, and in particular, at Easter and during the Independence Day celebrations around September 16th.
 The roads out of Mexico City towards Cuernavaca get particularly heavy during long holiday weekends in Mexico, during school holidays, and during the Easter, Christmas and Independence Day periods.
 The roads from Cuernavaca back into Mexico City get jam-packed on the last days before the holiday period ends.
 If you can, avoid ‘traveling with the crowds’ by leaving earlier and returning later or vice-versa.

-Cuernavaca’s climate is warm and very comfortable all year-round, although the summers can get quite hot.
-It’s a city at altitude, approximately 1,530 meters (just over 5,000 feet), and during the winter months, early mornings and later evenings can get chilly, so pack warmer clothes if you visit during the late fall and winter months.
+Cuernavaca’s climate is temperate and very comfortable all year-round, although the summers can get quite hot in the center and south of the city.
+The areas north of the center are more temperate year-round, and areas in the far north are temperate in summer and can get cool or cold in the winter months.
+It’s a city situated approximately 1,530 meters (just over 5,000 feet) above sea level, and during the winter months, early mornings and later evenings can get cool, and cold in the northern parts of the city, so pack layers of warmer clothes if you visit during the late fall and winter months.

 Weather & Climates in Mexico